-In a competency-based program, students gain knowledge of the principles, equipment and skills used in the flux core arc welding process, involving various base metals and joints common to industry.
+Students gain knowledge of the principles, equipment and skills used in the flux core arc welding process, involving various base metals and joints common to industry.
+This is a competency-based program.
 Course curriculum follows the AWS specifications for qualification and certification of QC10 Entry Level Welder.
 Prerequisite: Instructor approval.
-FALL 2009, 2010; WINTER 2010, 2011; SPRING 2010, 2011
+FALL 2010, 2011; WINTER 2011, 2012; SPRING 2011, 2012